-Valade suggests for print service providers who are just starting out or getting into wide-format printing for the first time; an eco-solvent printer offers the most capabilities for traditional signage such as banners, posters, walls and wraps.
+Valade suggests, for print service providers who are just getting into wide-format printing for the first time, an eco-solvent printer.
+This printer offers the most capabilities for traditional signage such as banners, posters, walls, and wraps.
 “For those wanting to offer printing on textiles and rigid substrates for things like soft-signage, high-end POP displays or customized goods and promo products, dye-sublimation printing is a great option.
-Lastly, for a shop that wants to concentrate on creating personalized products or print on unique substrates such as wood, metal, acrylics and three-dimensional products, a UV flatbed printer is an excellent choice.
+Lastly, for a shop that wants to concentrate on creating personalized products or print on unique substrates such as wood, metal, acrylics, and three-dimensional products, a UV flatbed printer is an excellent choice.
 Roland provides options in all three of these printing technology types.”

 McCausland notes that when looking to find a cost-efficient entry-level solution, solvent printing (primarily known for signage) can be a versatile resource for a range of printing needs, including fine art reproduction, vehicle wraps, photographic prints, canvas prints, stickers, vehicle wraps, decals, labels and more.
 He adds the versatile media compatibility, outstanding durability, weather and scratch proof output are ideal for outdoor signage, banners, posters and advertising.